Disease-Progression-Modelling/disease-progression-modelling.github.io/pages/models/disease_course_mapping.md

-As shown on {numref}`individual_parameters`, we consider that the individual observations are variation of the average progressions in the sense that they derive from the mean biomarker trajectories, based on three subject-specific parameters :
+As shown on {numref}`individual_parameters`, we consider that the individual observations are variation of the average progressions in the sense that they derive from the mean biomarker trajectories, based on three subject-specific parameters:

 `The time-shift` $\tau$